Gambit (unproduced film): Early development

-For the 2003 film X2, director Bryan Singer asked stunt double James Bamford to film a short cameo as the character Gambit.
+For X2 (2003), director Bryan Singer asked stunt double James Bamford to film a short cameo appearance as the character Gambit.
 The scene was ultimately cut from the film, and Bamford believed that a better known actor would be cast in the role for any future appearance.
 Singer wanted the character to have a large part in the sequel, X-Men: The Last Stand (2006), with Keanu Reeves in the role, but ultimately did not return to direct that film.
 A new writing team of Simon Kinberg and Zak Penn were set to write the sequel's screenplay by 20th Century Fox after Singer's departure, and though the pair wanted to include the character, they felt there was only room for a cameo appearance given the number of new characters more relevant to the film's storylines.
 They decided to save Gambit for a larger role in a future film.
-Before that decision was made, Josh Holloway had been looked at for the part but was unavailable due to the filming schedule of his series Lost.
+Before that decision was made, Josh Holloway had been looked at for the part but was unavailable due to his filming schedule with the ABC television series Lost (2004–2010).
 Channing Tatum was then chosen for the role, but the character was written out of the script before he was officially cast.

-By October 2007, Gambit was believed to be appearing in the spin-off film X-Men Origins: Wolverine, set for release in 2009.
+By October 2007, Gambit was believed to be appearing in the Wolverine spin-off film X-Men Origins: Wolverine, set for release in 2009.
 Tatum was unable to re-commit to the part at that time because of scheduling conflicts with G.I.
-Joe: The Rise of Cobra (2009), and Taylor Kitsch was ultimately cast in the role.
+Joe: The Rise of Cobra (2009), so Taylor Kitsch was ultimately cast in the role.
 Kitsch signed a three-picture deal.
 Fox executive Jeff Katz was confident that the character would be well received, saying, "there is a level of strategy in how we grow these things, and what characters can transition between multiple films", indicating that the character could move on to his own standalone film as was the plan with Ryan Reynolds' Deadpool.
 However, Wolverine was not well received by critics, and Kitsch's performance did not make him the breakout hit that Fox executives had expected.
 In September 2013, Tatum expressed interest in taking over the role from Kitsch, saying, "Gambit's my favorite.
-I’m from New Orleans, around that area.
+I'm from New Orleans, around that area.
 My dad's from New Orleans, and I like to do a Cajun accent.
 I could do it for real.
-No knock on Taylor Kitsch, though, ’cause I actually like his Gambit, but I’ve always lived around Cajun people ...
+No knock on Taylor Kitsch, though, 'cause I actually like his Gambit, but I've always lived around Cajun people ...
 Gambit was always like the woman-loving, cigarette-smoking, drinking [guy].
 He was the punk rock of all the superheroes."